Traumatic Brain Injury & Concussion Treatment that Gets Results

 TBIs can range from severe — like a gunshot — to mild — such as a blow to the head or body.
 A mild TBI can also be called a concussion, which the Mayo Clinic defines as “a traumatic brain injury that affects your brain function.
 Effects are usually temporary but can include headaches and problems with concentration, memory, balance, and coordination.”

 However, while a TBI may be medically referred to as “mild” since it’s not life-threatening, the results can be anything but mild.
 When your head suddenly hits an object or when it moves violently back and forth (like in a car accident), your brain can bounce around or twist in the skull.
-This can also cause chemical changes in your brain or brain cell damage.
+As a result, this can also cause chemical changes in your brain or brain cell damage.
 So, while the concussion may not be immediately life-threatening, the changes it makes to your brain may last a lifetime.

 MeRT Treatment for Traumatic Brain Injury